buddhist-uni/buddhist-uni.github.io/_content/monographs/scent-of-time_han-byungchul.md

 > The age of haste, its cinematographic succession of point-like presences, has no access to beauty or to truth.
 Only in lingering contemplation, even ascetic restraint, do things unveil their beauty, their fragrant essence.

-A spirited defense of slowing down in a world obsessed by acceleration.
+A spirited defense of slowing down in a world obsessed with acceleration.